 In your day to day life, a million things scream for your attention.
 Some of these things are important, some moderately so, some trivial and some completely useless.

 Yet, all of these take a toll on your attention span.
 If you choose to pay attention to all the events around you, you lose your focus.
 The situation turns worse if you choose to worry about things you cannot control.

 These are the negative consequences of not focusing on the right things:

 Gossip, negative news, natural calamities create a sense of worry in your head.
 Try as much as you like, but you cannot influence or change them.
 If you focus on the areas you cannot change with anxiety and stress, the things which matter to you go unnoticed.

-Life is no different than being on a date in a bar.
+Life is no different than being on a date with a pretty lady in a bar.
 You will encounter more noise than things that matter.
 You must hold your focus on your partner.
 If you let the loud music and the tipsy dancers distract you, the chances of a successful date turn scant.

 2. Noise pulls your attention in various directions